getindata/first-steps-with-data-pipelines/README.md

 dp init <path to init repo>
 ```

-If this if your first DP project and You do not have your own templates of projects then
+If this if your first DP project and you do not have your own templates of projects then
-here is an example of a publically available DP init repository that You can use:
+here is an example of a publically available DP init repository that you can use:
 ```
 dp init https://github.com/getindata/data-pipelines-cli-init-example
 ```

 You can add more options to dp.yml file with other templates of projects to choose from.
 Specify their template_names
 and the template_paths to git repositories.
-You can also specify more vars for use in Your projects.
+You can also specify more vars for use in your projects.
 The example initialization asks about the name of user, this name will be later used in other operations but
-You typically have to run init command only once.
+you typically have to run init command only once.

 ## Creation of our project

 After the initialization is complete we can start using DP to create projects with project templates.

 ```
 dp create <project path> <template path>
 ```

 Project path is a location where we want our project to be created.
 Usually this is just a directory name.